Mathematical models I.

 Evaluation:

-2. Project about coding for an topic from elementary mathematics (30 pts)
+2. Coding project on a topic from elementary mathematics (35 pts)